Biography of John Constable

 Timeline of John Constable:

-1794: Constable worked for a year in his father’s mill but the wealthy landscape painter and art patron Sir George Beaumont encouraged his family to send him to the Royal Academy Schools.
+1794: Constable works for a year in his father’s mill but the wealthy landscape painter and art patron Sir George Beaumont encourages his family to send him to the Royal Academy Schools.

-1802: He exhibited his first painting at the Royal Academy.
+1802: He exhibits his first painting at the Royal Academy in London.

-1819: Constable elected Associate of the Royal Academy.
+1819: Constable is elected an Associate of the Royal Academy.

-1824: He had a success at the Paris Salon with “The Haywain” winning a Gold Medal.
+1824: He has a success at the Paris Salon with “The Haywain” winning a Gold Medal.

 1825: He wins a gold Medal at Lille with “White Horse”.

-1828: On the death of Constable’s father-in-law he inherited £20,000 and was able to devote himself entirely to landscape painting.
+1828: On the death of Constable’s father-in-law he inherits £20,000 and is able to devote himself entirely to landscape painting.

 1829: Constable is elected a Full Member of the Royal Academy of Arts.

 His style particularly encompassed the changing light on a landscape and the movement of clouds across the sky.
 His later years were saddened by bereavement, ill health and depression but he continued painting, although many of his landscapes went unsold.